-KCAI Back to Campus
+KCAI Return to Campus Spring 2021

 KCAI’s COVID protocols are aligned with the recommendations set forth by the Health Department and the CDC and we expect that guidelines will continue to evolve.

 This page will be updated regularly as new information is made available.

 We look forward to working together so that our students can continue to make progress toward the BFA degree in a healthy, student-centered environment.
 If you have questions, please do not hesitate to email firstname.lastname@example.org.